Decoupling on the Wiener Space, Related Besov Spaces, and Applications to BSDEs: The setting

 \item The process $Y$ is adapted and path-wise continuous. \item The generator $f:\Om_T\times\R\times\R^{d}\to\R$ is such that $(t,\om)\mapsto f(t,\om,y,z)$ is predictable for all $(y,z)$ and there are $L_Y,L_Z\ge 0$ and $\theta\in [0,1]$ such that

 for all $(t,\om,y_0,y_1,z_0,z_1)$. \item $\P \left ( \int_0^T | f(s,Y_s,Z_s)|ds < \infty \right ) = 1$. \end{enumerate} \end{assumption}

-The case $\theta=0$ is the standard Lipschitz case, the case $\theta=1$ the standard quadratic case, and $\theta\in (0,1)$ one can see as sub-quadratic (see for example \cite{Cheridito:Nam:14_b}).
-Our strategy is to impose conditions on the gradient process $Z$ in order to get an $L_p$-solution.
-These conditions can be verified by various known results as indicated in Section \ref{sec:validition_assumptions_main_theorem} below.
+The case $\theta=0$ is the standard Lipschitz case, the case $\theta=1$ the standard quadratic case, and $\theta\in (0,1)$ can be seen as sub-quadratic case (see for example \cite{Cheridito:Nam:14_b}).
+Our strategy for the first step is to impose in Lemma \ref{lemma:Y_in_Lp} below conditions on the gradient process $Z$ and $f(s,0,0)$, only, but not on $\xi$, in order to verify that we deal with an $L_p$-solution to our BSDE.
+This might also help to find more general conditions on $(\xi,f)$ that ensure the existence of $L_p$-solutions (see Section \ref{subsec:forward_setting} below).
+Our conditions on $Z$ can be verified by results from Section \ref{sec:classes_quadratic_subquadratic_BSDEs} below.
 In the following we assume that $p \in [2,\infty)$ because this assumption will be used in some steps of the proofs and because this case is more interesting with respect to the tail-behavior of $|Y_t-Y_s|$ than the case $p<2$.